-All cabins are cleaned daily, and the common areas at least twice daily, and sometimes more, with regular wipe-downs as well on frequently used surfaces (such as hand rails) and dining areas.
+All cabins are cleaned daily.
+The common areas are cleaned at least twice daily with frequently used surfaces, such as handrails, door knobs and dining areas wiped down multiple times daily with an approved disinfectant.
 We also use a state-of-the-art fogger machine multiple times per day (during shore trips and at night) which immediately disinfects every type of surface with a fine mist.
-In addition there are hand sanitizer stations throughout the boat and plenty of soap and water in the washrooms (including Cascadia and Swell cabins’ ensuite heads).
+In addition, there are hand sanitizer stations throughout the boat and plenty of soap and water in the washrooms (including Cascadia and Swell cabins’ ensuite heads).

 How Will Meals Work This Year?

-As usual, we will have table service for the three main meals, and we’ll give you your own snacks served individually (which is a change for this year from our usual self-serve snack program).
-All of our table service procedures will meet the standards set by our health authority, such as the use of masks, appropriate distancing, sitting with your travel companion, and so forth.
+We will continue to have table service for the three main meals during our trips, and we will provide you your own snacks served individually (which is a change for this year from our usual self-serve snack program).
+All of our table service procedures will meet or exceed the standards set by our health authority with respect to the use of masks, appropriate distancing, sitting with your travel companion, and so forth.
 We have added some additional dining areas on Swell’s aft deck and we will of course use Cascadia’s aft deck dining options whenever possible.